karakun/karakun.github.io/_posts/2026-05-26-Marimo-wasm-exoknox.md

 This also prevented us from generating the complete client with `OpenAPI` as this is not using `pyodide.http`.

 **Startup latency.**
-Starting up the Marimo app takes some time because the browser first has to initialize Pyodide and load notebook dependencies.
+Starting up the marimo app takes some time because the browser first has to initialize Pyodide and load notebook dependencies.

 **Performance.**
 WASM Python is slower than native Python.